-In September 2014, he published his first novel, All Things Unforgiven.
+In September 2014, I published my first novel, All Things Unforgiven.

-The Caravan magazine published, in October 2014, translations done by Raj of three Telugu Poets: Siva Reddy, Varavara Rao and Ismail.
+The Caravan magazine published, in October 2014, my translations of three Telugu Poets: Siva Reddy, Varavara Rao and Ismail.

-Noticing there was a dearth of books dealing with modern Telugu life and literary criticism, he launched a publishing house, Saaranga Books, in 2010.
+Seeing there was a dearth of books dealing with modern Telugu life and literary criticism, I launched a publishing house, Saaranga Books, in 2010.

 Saaranga has published works such as Tanhayi, which gained fame as web’s first Telugu literary novel; Aneka, which the literary critics described as a poetic document of the post-2000 Telugu social and cultural life; and Sufi Cheppina Katha, a Telugu translation of the Kerala Sahitya Akademi Award winning novel.
 In 2016, the Telugu translation Sufi Cheppina Katha also was awarded the Central Sahitya Akademi Award.